HOW TO GET PUBLISHED DAY

 COMMERCIAL FICTION – FIND YOUR HOOK, PITCH YOUR BOOK

-Phoebe will use her editorial experience to help demystify one of the largest sections of the industry.
-We’ll discuss :-
+Phoebe used her editorial experience to help demystify one of the largest sections of the industry.
+She discussed :-

 - Commercial fiction – unravelling the genres